Lyon–Geneva railway

 The Lyon–Geneva railway is an important route in the national rail network.
 It connects not only Geneva but also feeds the Maurienne railway and the Geneva to Valence via Grenoble line.
-It carries a variety of traffic: TGV Paris-Geneva, Geneva - South of France, TER Auvergne-Rhône-Alpes, Rhône Express Regional and goods trains.
+It carries a variety of traffic: TGV Paris-Geneva, Geneva - South of France, TER Auvergne-Rhône-Alpes, Léman Express and goods trains.

 The line is numbered 890 000 of the RFF national network.